cogentcore/core/README.md

 * textfield should scroll layout so that *cursor* is always in view, when editing..

 * fileview should add extension to filename if only one extension provided, if user types in a new filename..

-* fix text scroll rendering finally
+* fix text scrolling-off-top rendering finally

 * fix the style-props context -- need an overall prop on objects -- in type presumably.  completer needs to know about this too.